mkazhdan/PoissonRecon/README.md

 <UL>
 These steps can be found in the <code>Reconstruction.example.cpp</code> code.
 <UL>
-<LI>The finite-elements signatures are created in lines 308 and 311.
+<LI>The finite-elements signatures are created in lines 322 and 325.
-<LI>An input sample stream generating a specified number of random points on the surface of the sphere is defined in lines 85-122 and constructed in line 379.
+<LI>An input sample stream generating a specified number of random points on the surface of the sphere is defined in lines 99-136 and constructed in line 393.
-<LI>An output polygon stream that pushes the polygon to an <code>std::vector</code> of <code>std::vector&lt; int &gt;</code>s is defined in lines 213-230 and constructed in line 389.
+<LI>An output polygon stream that pushes the polygon to an <code>std::vector</code> of <code>std::vector&lt; int &gt;</code>s is defined in lines 227-244 and constructed in line 403.
-<LI>An output vertex stream that pushes just the position information to an <code>std::vector</code> of <code>Real</code>s is desfined in lines 223-244 and constructed in line 390.
+<LI>An output vertex stream that pushes just the position information to an <code>std::vector</code> of <code>Real</code>s is desfined in lines 247-258 and constructed in line 404.
-<LI>The implicit representation is computed in line 382.
+<LI>The implicit representation is computed in line 396.
-<LI>The level-set extraction is performed on line 393.
+<LI>The level-set extraction is performed on line 407.
-<LI>The evaluator is created on line 340.
+<LI>The evaluator is created on line 354.
-<LI>The evaluator is used to query the values and gradients of the implicit function in line 333.
+<LI>The evaluator is used to query the values and gradients of the implicit function in line 347.
-<LI>The extrapolator is constructed on line 411.
+<LI>The extrapolator is constructed on line 425.
-<LI>The extrapolator is evaluated at the vertex positions at line 421.
+<LI>The extrapolator is evaluated at the vertex positions at line 435.
 </UL>
-Note that a similar approach can be used to perform the <A HREF="http://mesh.brown.edu/ssd/">Smoothed Signed Distance</A> reconstruction (lines 459 and 460).<BR>
+Note that a similar approach can be used to perform the <A HREF="http://mesh.brown.edu/ssd/">Smoothed Signed Distance</A> reconstruction (lines 473 and 474).<BR>
 The approach also supports reconstruction of meshes with auxiliary information like color, with the only constraint that the auxiliary data type supports the computation affine combinations (e.g. the <CODE>RGBColor</CODE> type defined in lines 67-82).
 The auxiliary inform is derived in one of two ways:
 <OL>
 <LI> As part of the reconstruction process, so that the level-set extraction phase also sets the auxiliary information.
-(Lines 349-375)
+(Lines 363-389)
 <LI> Independently by constructing the extrapolation field from the samples and then evaluating at the positions of the level-set vertices.
-(Lines 400-427)
+(Lines 414-441)
 </OL>
+To avoid inefficient locking in a multi-threaded application, the <CODE>Add</CODE> method of the type trait <CODE>PoissonRecon::Atomic&lt;RGBColor&gt;</CODE> is specialized (lines 84-96) to define the atomic operation <CODE> a += b</CODE>.
 </UL>
 </DL>
 </UL>